niquewoodhouse/jekyll-blog/wirewax.md

 				</div>
 			<div class="unit one-quarter">
 				<p class="w95 textJustify">
 					Wirewax was a big change in process for me.
-After four straight years at creative agencies, I got used to having account managers to help sell every detail to the client &amp; project managers organising everything.
+					After four straight years at creative agencies, I was used to having account managers to help sell every detail to the client &amp; project managers organising everything.
 				</p>
 				<p class="w95 textJustify">
 					At Wirewax, I had no one to sell or project manage.
-Or to tell the client no when minds changed.
-It taught me a lot about being open to new ideas, workflows, challenging things &amp; most importantly how to manage &amp; sell upwards.
+					Or tell the client no or that means a new deadline.
+					It taught me a lot about being open to change.
+About being confident &amp; comfortable in the ambiguity &amp; unknwon of being a product in an agile way.
+					Most importantly, my two years as Creative Director helped me learn how to manage &amp; sell upwards.
 				</p>
 			</div>
 			<div class="unit one-quarter">